 I’m a PhD candidate in the Cognitive Sciences programme at Georgia State University.
 I mainly work with Sarah Brosnan at the Laboratory for Comparative Economics and Behavioral Studies (CEBUS Lab) and at Zoo Atlanta (with Joe Mendelson).

-In Fall 2018, I will be conducting fieldwork in Manipur, India as a visiting research scholar in the Evolution, Variation, and Ontogeny of Learning Laboratory (EVO Learn Lab) led by Cristine Legare at UT Austin.
+I am currently (Fall 2018) conducting fieldwork with children in Manipur, India as a visiting research scholar in the Evolution, Variation, and Ontogeny of Learning Laboratory (EVO Learn Lab) led by Cristine Legare at UT Austin.

 My research focuses on how animals and humans make adaptive decisions in uncertain environments.
 In particular, I’m interested in understanding decision-making biases and seemingly irrational behavior in the context of an individual’s physical and social environment.